rkbroder/MQStatisticsPython/README.md

 The scripts show how to execute the commands and parse through the data.
 The end result will be an output CSV file that can be imported into EXCEL.

+Note (2023-07-07)
+queue.stats_CS.py is the current queue.stats.py with the added code to connect either Client or Server.
+As the code in the other scripts were built from this script the same changes can be made to the other scripts.